benoitthore/KeyFrame/doc.md

 }
 ```

-From now on the DSL is setup so we can start setting up keyframes.
+From now on, the DSL is setup so we can start setting up keyframes.
 Each frame should be defined in a `frame { ... }` or `frameWithDelay { ... }` block.

-The **first block** must be using `frame` and calling the `set` infix function in order to setup the initial values
+The **first frame** must call the `set` infix function in order to setup the initial values

-Then, if order to animate the value, the next `frame` block needs to use `goto` in order to express the fact that the value should be animated
+The next `frame`s block need to use `goto`, this keywords means the value should be animated

 ```
     frame {